akkadotnet/akka.net/docs/articles/clustering/member-roles.md

 A cluster can have multiple nodes(machines/servers/vms) with different capabilities.
 When you require an application to run on a node(machine/server/vm) with certain capabilities, roles helps you to distinguish the nodes so that application can be deployed on that node.
-Specifying cluster role(s) is a best practice; you don't want an application that requires less computational power running and consuming resources meant for a mission-critical and resouce-intensive application.
+Specifying cluster role(s) is a best practice; you don't want an application that requires less computational power running and consuming resources meant for a mission-critical and resource-intensive application.
 Even if you only have a single type of node in your cluster, you should still use roles for it so you can leverage this infrastructure as your cluster expands in the future; and they add zero overhead in any conceivable way.

 # How To Configure Cluster Role